nicbrow3/Mediapipe-web/Architecture Guide.md

     - After a rep is counted, the per-side ready state is reset for the next cycle.
 - For **single-sided exercises**, only the 'left' side is used for all rep tracking and state logic.
 - The global ready pose hold timer is still used for transitioning from IDLE to READY state, ensuring the user must hold the ready pose for a minimum duration before starting reps.
+- For **dual-sided exercises**, the total rep count uses the minimum (lower) count between left and right sides.
+This ensures that:
+    - A set of 10 reps on each arm is counted as 10 total reps, not 20.
+    - If sides are uneven (e.g., 8 left, 10 right), the lower count (8) is used as the total.
+    - This follows the conventional way to count exercise repetitions for dual-sided movements.

 This approach eliminates phantom reps and ensures accurate, robust rep counting for both single- and two-sided exercises.